dask/dask-ml/docs/source/hyper-parameter-search.rst

               'l1_ratio': np.linspace(0, 1, num=1000),
               'average': [True, False]}

+Finally we create many random models in this parameter space and train-and-score them until we find the best one.

+.. ipython:: python

+    from dask_ml.model_selection import IncrementalSearch

-    search = ExponentialDecaySearch(model, params, random_state=0)
+    search = IncrementalSearch(model, params, random_state=0)
     search.fit(X, y, classes=[0, 1])

 Note that when you do post-fit tasks like ``search.score``, the underlying estimator's score method is used.
 If that is unable to handle a larger-than-memory Dask Array, you'll exhaust your machines memory.
 If you plan to use post-estimation features like scoring or prediction, we recommend using :class:`dask_ml.wrappers.ParallelPostFit`.

 .. ipython:: python